European Travel Commission

 The European Travel Commission (ETC) is an international non-profit association representing the national tourism organizations (NTOs) in Europe and is based in Brussels.
 It was established in 1948 to promote Europe as a tourist destination to long-haul markets outside of Europe; initially the United States, then Canada, Latin America, and Asia-Pacific later on.
 The ETC in 2023 had 36 member NTOs and 12 associate members from the private industry.
 The association aims to raise awareness of the importance of tourism among national European authorities and the general public through sharing best practices and cooperation in market intelligence and promotion.

 Members

 ETC membership comprises 36 National Tourism Organizations (NTOs) from 34 European countries, eight of which are from outside the European Union|EU.
 The ETC member countries are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Switzerland, Turkey, and Ukraine.

 In 2015, the ETC launched an associate membership program extending membership to private organizations and academia; the goal of seeking cooperation and support in strengthening the sustainable development of Europe as a tourist destination.
-As of 2023, ETC has 12 associate members: Airbnb, Crowd Riff Inc., Emirates Airline Company/Emirates Group, Eurail Group G.I.E., Expedia Inc., Global Blue S.A., Hi Seas International, Sojern Ltd., World Travel & Tourism Council (WTTC), Google, The Bicester Collection, and MMGY Global.
+As of 2023, ETC has 12 associate members: Airbnb, Crowd Riff Inc., Emirates/Emirates Group, Eurail Group G.I.E., Expedia Inc., Global Blue S.A., Hi Seas International, Sojern Ltd., World Travel & Tourism Council (WTTC), Google, The Bicester Collection, and MMGY Global.